 In the words of the late Guardian of the Bahá’í Faith:

+The unity of the human race, as envisaged by Bahá'u'lláh, implies the establishment of a world commonwealth in which all nations, races, creeds and classes are closely and permanently united, and in which the autonomy of its state members and personal freedom and initiative of the individuals that compose them are definitely and completely safeguarded.

-The unity of the human race as envisaged by Bahá’u’lláh implies the establishment of a world federal system ruling the whole earth and exercising unchallengeable authority over its unimaginably vast resources.
-Blending together the ideals of both the East and the West.
-Liberated from the curse of war and its miseries.
-A system in which Force is made the servant of Justice, whose life is sustained by its universal recognition of one God and its allegiance to one common Revelation.
-Such is the goal towards which humanity, impelled by the unifying forces of life is moving.Whatever be their professions, in whatever climes they labour, their one over-riding calling—the prime directive—the achievement of the unity of the human race, is the vision that animates and energizes every Bahá’í, and to which all peoples are lovingly invited to pledge their allegiance.
+A world federal system, ruling the whole earth and exercising unchallengeable authority over its unimaginably vast resources, blending and embodying the ideals of both the East and the West, liberated from the curse of war and its miseries, and bent on the exploitation of all the available sources of energy on the surface of the planet, a system in which Force is made the servant of Justice, whose life is sustained by its universal recognition of one God and by its allegiance to one common Revelation—such is the goal towards which humanity, impelled by the unifying forces of life, is moving.

+Whatever be their professions, in whatever climes they labour, their one over-riding calling—the prime directive—the achievement of the unity of the human race, is the vision that animates and energizes every Bahá’í, and to which all peoples are lovingly invited to pledge their allegiance.

 Back cover text: